galacean/engine/docs/en/core/math.md

 const newBox = new BoundingBox();
 BoundingBox.transform(box, matrix, newBox);

-// 合并两个包围盒 box1, box2 成为一个新的包围盒 box
+// Merge two bounding boxes, box1 and box2, into a new bounding box box.
 BoundingBox.merge(box1, box2, box);

-// 获取包围盒的中心点和范围
-const center = new Vector3();
+// Get the center point and dimensions of the bounding box. const center = new Vector3();
 box.getCenter(center);
 const extent = new Vector3();
 box.getExtent(extent);

-// 获取包围盒的8个顶点
-const corners = [
-  new Vector3(), new Vector3(), new Vector3(), new Vector3(),
+// Get the all vertices of the bounding box. const corners = [ new Vector3(), new Vector3(), new Vector3(), new Vector3(),
   new Vector3(), new Vector3(), new Vector3(), new Vector3()